Orthodontic Services – Arlington Heights, IL

 Hand holding an orthodontic appliance

-You may have heard about retainers that are worn after braces or Invisalign are removed so that the teeth don’t return to their original positions.
+You may have heard about retainers that are worn after braces or Clear Aligners are removed so that the teeth don’t return to their original positions.
 This is an example of an orthodontic appliance.
-In addition to retainers, we have a number of orthodontic appliances that help us make corrections that would not be possible with braces or clear aligners alone.
+In addition to retainers, we have a number of orthodontic appliances that help us make corrections that would not be possible with braces or Clear Aligners alone.
 If we decide that these appliances need to be part of your treatment plan, we’ll make sure you fully understand what to expect beforehand.

 Dentofacial Orthopedics